nikulpatel3141/nikulpatel3141.github.io/docs/intro.md

 ## About This Website

-I build this website to learn more about web development and to share things I'm working on.
+I built this website to learn more about web development and to share things I'm working on.

 This website is built using [Docusaurus](https://docusaurus.io/).
 The source code is available [here](https://github.com/nikulpatel3141/nikulpatel3141.github.io).